Rick Goings: Tupperware Brands Corporation

 Following the sale of Dynamics, Goings began working with Avon Products, Inc. in 1985, where he held several positions including president of Avon Germany, group vice president and senior operating officer for the Pacific Rim, and president of Avon USA.

 He joined Tupperware in 1992 as president of Tupperware Worldwide.
 One of his first actions was to turn the company's attentions to the overseas market, in order to compensate for the increasing difficulty of direct-sales models in the United States.
 The two markets Goings focused on most were Latin America and Asia, where "Tupperware home party social-networking" proved to be popular in a way that it once was in the United States during the 1960s.
 Within four years the company was earning 95% of its revenues from outside the US, with revenues of about $1 billion.
 This led the company to be spun off from its parent company in 1996, with Goings remaining in the position of CEO.

-World Federation of Youth Clubs

-Following more than a decade of collaboration with a handful of International youth organizations, in 2019, the World Federation of Youth Clubs was officially founded.
-Based in Orlando, Florida, it currently has member organizations operating in 39 countries outside of the United States.
-The 3,492 Club locations serve 379,000 youth and their families annually through facility-based organizations that provide educational programs, personal and leadership development, and family and community engagement.

-WFYC's mission is to develop, advance and enhance global youth organizations that provide a positive environment and a safe place for young people around the world.